danielnserpa/SmartDiet/README.md

 2. **Register**: Users enter their email, name, and password to create an account.

-3. **Log In**: Users enter their credentials (email and password) to log in.
+3. **Log In**: Registered users enter their credentials (email and password) to log in.

+4. **Complete Profile**: Upon first login, users are prompted to complete their profile by entering personal details such as age, weight, height, and fitness goals.

-4. **Dashboard**: After login, users are directed to a page with their personalized diet plan, made by professional nutritionists.
+5. **Dashboard**: After completing their profile, users are directed to their dashboard, where they can view their personalized diet plan, made by professional nutritionists based on the information provided.

+## 🙋 Author
+Made by Daniel Nascimento